colinaut/action-table/README.md

 ### Accessibility Optimizations

-When initialized, for accessibility action-table wraps the innerHTML in a button with aria-roledescription="sort button".
+When initialized, for accessibility action-table wraps the innerHTML in a button.
 When sorting it adds aria-sort the th with the sort direction.
 It also adds "sorted" class to the td when a column is sorted.

 ## Action Table Switch